At a glance

 Catnip doesn’t induce a high in humans as it can in cats.
 It tends to have a sedative effect, instead.
 As we mentioned above, some claim it produces a high similar to marijuana when smoked.

 Interestingly, researchers say that nepetalactone is about ten times more effective at repelling mosquitoes than DEET, which is the active ingredient in most insect repellents.
 It also repels cockroaches.
-Plants aren’t alone in containing nepetalactone; some insects and ants also contain it.
-It is thought it protects them from other insects.
+Plants aren’t alone in containing nepetalactone; some insects and ants also contain it and is thought it protects them from other insects.

 Rats and mice have a strong dislike of catnip and will avoid places where it grows.